Any enrolment for the EcoTrail Wicklow® 2019 implies the tacit acceptance of the of the following regulations:

 Taking part in the Ecotrail Wicklow®, implies a de facto acceptance without reservations of the current regulations and the ethics of the race published by the organisation.
 This can be consulted in the section «ethical charter» on the website.

-A little bag specifically for collection the participants' rubbish will be handed out to each runner together with their race number.
+A little bag specifically for collection the participants' rubbish should be carried by each runner together with their race number.
 The use of this bag is obligatory, and carrying it will be checked out at the control points.
 Any runner caught throwing down rubbish on the course will be disqualified.

 Everyone enrolled undertakes to follow the paths signposted by the organisation, without taking any short-cuts.
 In fact, short-cutting a path causes an irreversible erosion of the site and thus permanent damage.
 Non-respect for this direction will lead to disqualification.